yosefdebela/AirBnB_clone/README.md

 # ***Description***

 This is an ALX AirBnB clone project, it is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+This project is the first part of the AirBnB clone project and uses a parent class with other classes that inherit from the parent class and uses Json for file storage. rest of the project to continue in subsequent projects....

-The project currently only implements the back-end console.
+This project currently only implements the back-end console.